mayamathur/iwn/README.md

 - `prep_sims_IWN.R` takes `agg.csv` described above and does variable manipulations to facilitate analysis.

-## How to reproduce the simulation analyses from our saved results

-Open the R project `Simulation code.Rproj`.
-All analyses, results tables, and plots can be generated using `analyze_sims_IWN.R`.
+- `analyze_sims_IWN.R` generates all analyses, results tables, and plots.
 Each table is printed in LaTeX code that was copied straight into the manuscript.
-This code also uses the function `update_result_csv()` to write each numerical result that appears in the body of the manuscript into the file `stats_for_paper.csv`.
-This is so that results can be piped straight into the manuscript, and the code file explains how you can generate this file locally by choosing a local directory.

 This script calls helper functions in `analyze_sims_helper_IWN.R` and works with the dataset `agg.csv` described above.